wso2/docs-mi/en/docs/reference/connectors/amazons3-connector/amazons3-connector-example.md

     <img src="{{base_path}}/assets/img/integrate/connectors/s3-connector-2x/s3-connector-add-object-overview.png" title="Add object resource overview" width="400" alt="Add object resource overview"/>

-13. To create the next API resource, which is `/info` navigate to the **Service Designer View** of `S3ConnectorTestAPI` and click on the **+ Resource** button .
+13. To create the next API resource, which is `/info` navigate to the **Service Designer View** of `S3ConnectorTestAPI` and click on the **+ Resource** button.
 This API resource will retrieve information from the incoming HTTP POST request such as the bucketName, objectKey and get the object from Amazon S3.

     Configure the following values: